So be truly glad. There is wonderful joy ahead

 In a beautiful setting, high on the hill above Parbold village, Christ Church is well worth a visit.
 It is a warm, friendly, welcoming church with services and activities for all age groups.
 Whoever you are and wherever you find yourself on the journey of faith, there is a place for you here.

 Welcome from Rev. Sue Timmins

-Welcome to Christ Church Parbold.
+Welcome to Christ Church in Parbold.
 We're a warm and welcoming church with a place for everyone, whether confident in faith or just wanting to explore more.
-We're on a journey as a church and we don't get it right all the time but we do enjoy learning more about God together.
+We're on a journey as a church.
+We don't get it right all the time but we do enjoy learning more about God and his plans for us.